Nahima97/vigilant-spork-ecommerce/README.md

 - Golang & GORM Communities for documentation and examples
 - PostgreSQL for robust and open-source database technology
-- Project authors Safa Aydarus, Nahima Sultana, Sevi Hazim for building a clean, production-level backend
+- Project authors Nahima Sultana, Safa Aydarus, and Sevi Hazim for building a clean, production-level backend